 The wage gaps that exist between men and women and between white and black people have received a lot of attention in recent years.
 But there’s another wage gap that tends to be overlooked – between heterosexuals and LGBT+ people.

 Interestingly, it works in two different directions: most studies show a wage penalty for gay men but a wage premium for lesbian women compared with their heterosexual counterparts.
 One analysis of 32 studies from several countries found that on average, gay men earned 11% less than heterosexual men, while lesbian women earned 9% more than heterosexual women.
 Studies and surveys have also shown a negative wage gap for bisexual and also for transgender people, though the evidence is much more limited, particularly for transgender people.

-Within the data on gay people, there are also variations between countries and depending on how exactly sexual orientation is classified, for example whether it’s based on survey evidence or cohabitation – and there are studies such as this one from the US that found gay men actually earning more.
+Within the data on gay people, there are also variations between countries and depending on how exactly sexual orientation is classified, for example whether it’s based on survey evidence or cohabitation – and there are studies such as one from the US that found gay men actually earning more.
 But if the numbers above reflect a broad average, why do such differences arise?

 One possible explanation is the work choices that gay people make.
 Research suggests gay men are more likely to avoid occupations that are more male-dominated than other men (which includes the best paid jobs), while lesbian women are more likely to avoid female-dominated occupations than other women (which are typically worse paid).
 Lesbians may also earn more because they tend to work longer hours.